sc-ventures/cloudbreak-documentation/docs/blueprints.md

 [Comment]: <> (Draft from Richard.
 Need to edit.)

-Blueprint templating in cloudbreak:
+Cloudbreak allows you to create special blueprints which include some tmeplating: the values of the variables specified in the blueprint and provided in the UI or CLI will be dynamically generated in the cluster creation phase.
+Cloudbreak suppots mustache kind of templating with the {{{variable}}} syntax.
-You are able to create special blueprints which include some tmeplating and the those variables will be dynamically generated under the cluster creation phase.
-We are suppoting mustache kind of templating with {{{variable}}} syntax.
+You cannot use functions in the blueprint file only the variable injection is supported.

-You can not use functions in the blueprint file only the variable injection is supported:
+The following variables can be specified:
-- ldap properties which were assigned to the cluster
+- LDAP properties which were assigned to the cluster:
     - ldap.connectionURL the URL of the LDAP (host + port)
     - ldap.bindDn
     - ldap.bindPassword
     - ldap.directoryType
     - ldap.userSearchBase
     - ldap.userNameAttribute
     - ldap.userObjectClass
     - ldap.groupSearchBase
     - ldap.groupNameAttribute
     - ldap.groupObjectClass
     - ldap.groupMemberAttribute
     - ldap.domain
-- Rds properties which were assigned to the cluster
+- Rds properties which were assigned to the cluster:
     - rds.[type].connectionURL the jdbc url to the rds
     - rds.[type].connectionDriver is case of postgres this is org.postgresql.Driver
     - rds.[type].connectionUserName the user name to the rds
     - rds.[type].connectionPassword the password for the connection
     - rds.[type].databaseName the name of the database
     - rds.[type].host the host of the database
     - rds.[type].hostWithPort rds host + port like 10.1.1.1:1234
     - rds.[type].subprotocol parsed from jdbc url like postgres
     - rds.[type].databaseEngine bit capital database name like POSTGRES
-- Gateway which are used for Knox
+- Gateway which are used for Knox:
     - gateway.enableGateway
     - gateway.gatewayType
     - gateway.path
     - gateway.topologyName
     - gateway.exposedServices
     - gateway.ssoType
     - gateway.ssoProvider
     - gateway.signKey
     - gateway.signPub
     - gateway.signCert
     - gateway.tokenCert
-- Name of the cluster
+- Name of the cluster:
     - cluster_name
-- First name of the cluster user
+- First name of the cluster user:
     - cluster_admin_firstname
-- Password to Ambari
+- Password for Ambari:
     - cluster_admin_password
-- Last name of the cluster user
+- Last name of the cluster user:
     - cluster_admin_lastname
-- Email of the cluster user
+- Email of the cluster user:
     - admin_email
-- Version of HDP or HDF
+- Version of HDP or HDF:
     - stack_type_version
-- Type of stack (HDF or HDP)
+- Type of stack (HDF or HDP):
     - stack_type

 #### Upload a Blueprint